Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/233_User Acquisition - The New Frontier of Game Development Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "User Acquisition - The New Frontier of Game Development  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # User Acquisition - The New Frontier of Game Development – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![User Acquisition - The New Frontier of Game Development](./images/Screen-Shot-2023-03-22-at-232419_9cb1da7b.png)